Kentucky governor faces pushback over use of state aircraft

 FRANKFORT, Ky.
 (AP) — Kentucky’s Republican governor has run into turbulence over his use of taxpayer-owned aircraft, creating another distraction for a reelection campaign already dogged by feuds with teachers, struggles over state pensions and a legal fight with his lieutenant governor.

 Gov. Matt Bevin tried to defuse the air travel controversy late Thursday by having his office release a log disclosing the purposes of his official trips on state-owned aircraft.
 Bevin’s office said the disclosure goes beyond what Kentucky law requires.

-But the state Democratic party called it a stunt, because it doesn’t address his use of state aircraft for political and personal trips.
+But the state Democratic Party called it a stunt, because it doesn’t address his use of state aircraft for political and personal trips.

 Reflecting his pugnacious style, Bevin’s office also criticized media coverage of the matter.